Why You Might Want to Pay More for Your Car Insurance

-I had the same level of liability insurance for 10 years: $100,000/$300,000 per person/accident in bodily injury coverage, and $100,000 in property damage liability.
-That sounded like a lot — plenty of coverage for most accidents.
-Or was it?
+I’ve had the same level of liability insurance for 10 years: $25,000/$50,000 per person/accident in bodily injury coverage and $25,000 in property damage liability.
+Ten-years-ago-me was a student out of college, I didn’t have many assets and I figured I probably couldn’t afford any more.

-I called my insurer and asked how much more it would cost to raise the amounts.
-I found out that I could more than double the amount of bodily injury coverage — to $250,000/$500,000 — for a monthly premium increase of $4.88.
-To me, the additional peace of mind is well worth paying less than $5 more each month for car insurance.
-You may not need the same amount, but if your current insurance is at state minimum levels, you should think about raising the limits to protect yourself.
+To me, the additional peace of mind is well worth the few dollars extra each month for car insurance.
+You may not need the same amount, but if your current insurance is at state minimum level, you should think about raising the limits to protect yourself.

 Think you’re getting a loyalty discount by sticking with your insurer for five years or more?
-Nope — the company’s probably charging you extra, because it knows you’re less likely to leave.
-This practice is called price optimization.
-Insurers collect data about your spending habits, and if they can see you’re not a super price-conscious shopper, they’ll take the opportunity to raise your car insurance premiums when you’re not looking.
+Nope — the company’s probably charging you extra, because they know you’re less likely to leave.

 It’s time to compare auto insurance and upgrade to a better company, even if that means paying a little more.
-Read this guide to finding the best cheap insurance, then compare quotes and coverages to find the right option for you.
+Look at some reviews and ask your friends and family for recommendations.
+Think about what you want in an insurer: local branches, 24/7 claims service, good sense of humor… Read our guide to finding the best cheap insurance and what to look for.

-Yes, that sounds like a cheesy makeup ad.
-But if you’ve wondered, “How much car insurance do I need?”, your net worth is the answer.
+A fancy sports car, a house in the suburbs, kids… these things all have one thing in common: they’re expensive.
+If you’ve wondered, “how much car insurance do I need?”, your net worth is the answer.
 When you were a college student with about $5,000 worth of possessions, you didn’t worry too much about getting into a car accident and being sued for everything you owned.
-Now, however, you may own a house and have some money set aside — and that means you should protect your assets by paying more for liability insurance.
+Now, however, you may own a house and have some money set aside — and that means you should protect your assets.